Garbaz/seminar-dependent-types/elaboration/elaboration.md

 \forall C \in \wp (\wp U): \sigma (\tau C) = \left \{ X | \left \{ y | \tau (\sigma y) \in X \right \} \in C \right \}
 $$

-We will not concern ourselves with translating this property into type theory or proving that this property holds for our $(U, \sigma, \tau)$ (see Hurkens' original derivation ((Hurkens 1995)) for some elaboration on the definition of a powerful universe), since such a proof term will not be necessary in constructing our paradox.
+We will not concern ourselves with translating this property into type theory or proving that this property holds for our $(U, \sigma, \tau)$ (see Hurkens' original derivation [Hurkens 1995] for some elaboration on the definition of a powerful universe), since such a proof term will not be necessary in constructing our paradox.
 Rather we will implicitly use this property as it arises from the behaviour of $\tau$ and $\sigma$ as defined above.

 ### _Inductive_ Subsets and _Well Founded_ Elements

-For subsets of $U$ we define the following predicate:
+For subsets of $U$ we define the following proposition:

 ```
 inductive' : ℘ (℘ U)